Spice up the classic gin and tonic with ginger beer! This Gin and Ginger cocktail is fresh, bright, and refreshing.

 Instructions

 - In a tall glass, muddle mint leaves with ginger syrup.
-Add gin, lime juice, ginger beer, and a couple dashes of lime bitters.
+Add gin, lime juice, ginger beer, and dashes of bitters.
 Stir together.
 Add ice.
 Garnish with lime wedges and additional mint leaves.

 Ginger Syrup:

 - In a small sauce pot, combine water, sugar, and sliced ginger.
 Bring to a boil until sugar dissolves.
-Remove from heat.
-Cover with lid and let ginger steep for 15-20 minutes.
-Strain ginger.
+Remove from heat.ย Cover with lid and let ginger steep for 15-20 minutes.
+Strain and discard ginger.
 Store syrup in fridge until ready to use.
-Keeps in the fridge for 2 weeks.All images and text ©The Little Epicurean
+Keeps in the fridge for 2 weeks.All images and text ยฉThe Little Epicurean

 This looks so delicious!!
 I’m with you on the game heartbreak.
 It still hurts today.
 If only that triple could have been one more base.
 The stuff of legends!
 My Cardinal loving husband says the pain gets better.
 Hopefully we won’t have to wait another 29 years :)